 Rosacea treatment is most effective when started early.Even though there is no cure for rosacea, effective treatments for the symptoms are available.
 The treatment regimen will involve a form of antibiotic taken orally and/or applied topically.
 Frequently, dermatologists prescribe both forms of antibiotics to reduce initial symptoms.
 Once rosacea is in remission, a topical antibiotic may be prescribed to keep it from coming back.
 Common topical antibiotics include metronidazole, sulfacetamide, erythromycin, and clindamycin.
 Oral antibiotics tend to work faster than topical antibiotics and are most effective in treating rosacea pustules.
 Common oral antibiotics include tetracycline, minocycline, doxycycline, and erythromycin.

 Corrective surgery is sometimes used to improve a patient’s appearance after initial treatment of the symptoms of rosacea.
 The enlarged blood vessels, redness, and excess tissue on the nose may become permanent.
 Using laser surgery or electrosurgery, doctors will be able to remove and correct some of the damage caused by rosacea.
 Photorejuvenation can also be used to help reduce some of the damage caused by rosacea.
 It works by inducing wounds to the skin, which trigger the body to replace the damaged skin with new skin.
-This process is commonly used to remove wrinkles.
+This process is also commonly used to remove wrinkles.

 While the doctors treat your rosacea symptoms, it will be important for you to reduce the potential for flare-ups by avoiding things that trigger them.
 Some things that may cause a flare-up are as follows: sunlight, winter weather, excess face touching or rubbing, facial products that contain acids or alcohol, clogged pores, stress, and hot weather.
 So, basically, move into your basement and don’t touch your face.
 Everyone with rosacea has different triggers for flare-ups.
 It is important for you to determine what causes yours and completely avoid it/them.
+Keeping a journal of the outbreaks will help you track those triggers.

 Dr. Natalie Roholt on Rosacea